 Everyone Deserves a Life Free from Violence

-The Domestic Abuse Perpetrator Program (DAPP) is offered for males, ages 18 and older, through two of our Minnesota locations.
+The Domestic Abuse Perpetrator Program (DAPP) is offered for males, ages 18 and older, through one of our Minnesota locations.

 About the Program

 Our educational program is designed using the Duluth Model.
 We want to promote healthy alternatives to violence.
 We support the belief in the possibility of change through structured education and accountability of the offender.
 Suitable participants for this program must be males, 18 years and older.
 They must be willing to follow all program rules as well as willing to take full responsibility for their behavior.

 - 52-hour Program